otrv4/otrv4/otrv4.md

 secret established in the DAKE.

-A message with an empty human-readable part (the plaintext is of zero length, or starts with a NUL) is a "heartbeat" packet, and should not be displayed to the user (but it is still useful for key rotations).
+A message with an empty human-readable part (the plaintext is of zero length, or starts with a NULL) is a "heartbeat" packet, and should not be displayed to the user (but it is still useful for key rotations).

 ```